BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Next Steps (Typical Flow)

-See also: `docs/deployment-orchestrator.md` for read-only discovery, plan-only previews, and common orchestrator commands.
-(The orchestrator is optional—GitHub Actions + the management script can be used directly.)
+See also: `docs/deployment-orchestrator.md` for read-only discovery, plan-only previews, and common deployment runner commands.
+(The deployment runner is optional—GitHub Actions + the management script can be used directly.)

 ### 1. Configure DNS (Canonical Host Strategy)